iamromulan/cellular-modem-wiki/README.md

 # Hardware Recommendations

 I've only used one adapter personally; it's sold on Aliexpress as "5G to 2.5Gbps Ethernet(RJ45) board,USB3.0-C,DC5.5 input, support RM520N-GL RM510Q-GL RM500Q-GL/CN,RTL8125 case", and can either be purchased with or without an RM520N-GL.
 You can buy it as a bare board or as a kit, including an enclosure, pigtails, fan, heatsink, and antennas.
-The antennas and heatsink I don't realy care for.
-I'd recomend getting a higher quality copper heatsink and using antennas of your prefrence.
-I'd also recomend a 12v 5A power adapter to go along with this.
+The antennas and heatsink I don't really care for.
+I'd recommend getting a higher quality copper heatsink and using antennas of your preference.
+I'd also recommend a 12v 5A power adapter to go along with this.

 ![](images/mcuzoneboard.webp)